Jose-henry/payload-paystack-plugin/README.md

 ⭐ **Star this repository** if you find it useful!
 Your support helps the project grow and encourages further development.

+> **⚠️ IMPORTANT UPDATE NOTE**
+> **Changes not HMR and importMap issues have been fixed in the latest version.**
+> If you were experiencing issues with Hot Module Replacement (HMR) or importMap configuration, please update to the latest version.

 ---

 ## Features